sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ## Operators

 **scryptTS** is a subset of TypeScript.
-Only the following TypeScript operators can be used directly.
+Only the following operators can be used directly.

 | Operator | Description | Example |